Search for New Physics via Low-Energy Electron Recoils with a 4.2 Tonne\times Year Exposure from the LZ Experiment

-We search for bosonic halo dark matter in the keV/$c^2$ mass range \cite{Pospelov:2008jk}.
-Canonical WIMP dark matter searches typically assume a scenario in which DM particles are fermions and scatter in an elastic, coherent manner off nuclei.
-However, DM could also be bosons~\cite{Pospelov:2008jk}, which may get absorbed by atoms in the LXe bulk, producing ER-like signals via processes analogous to the photoelectric effect~\cite{Pospelov:2008jk, PandaX:2024cic, XENON:2020rca}.
-Bosonic dark matter may be produced as pseudoscalars (e.g., ALPs produced via the early-universe misalignment mechanism \cite{Preskill:1982cy, Adams:2022pbo}) or as vectors (hidden or dark photons \cite{Fabbrichesi:2020wbt, Cline:2024qzv}), generated through similar dynamics \cite{Nelson:2011sf}.
-For both cases, the absorption rate on electrons is evaluated using Refs.~\cite{Pospelov:2008jk, Bloch:2016sjj}, assuming a local dark-matter density of 0.3 GeV/cm$^3$ \cite{deSalas:2019pee}.

-We study the mirror dark matter (MDM) model, which represents the most theoretically motivated framework for plasma dark matter~\cite{Clarke:2016eac} by postulating an entire dark sector isomorphic to the Standard Model (SM)~\cite{Foot:2014mia}.
+We study the mirror dark matter (MDM) model, which represents a theoretically motivated framework for plasma dark matter~\cite{Clarke:2016eac} by postulating an entire dark sector isomorphic to the SM~\cite{Foot:2014mia}.
 In this model, the dark sector interacts with SM matter via gravity and photon-mirror photon mixing~\cite{Foot:1991bp}, which will lead to mirror electrons scattering with electrons in LXe~\cite{Clarke:2016eac, LUX:2019gwa}.
 In this search, the signal is modeled following Ref.~\cite{Foot:2018jpo}, with the local mirror-helium density taken to be $5.8\times10^{-11}$ cm$^{-3}$, consistent with Ref.~\cite{LUX:2019gwa}.
-A $2\%$ enhancement to the event rate from modulation effects is also included.
+We also include the small time-averaged annual/diurnal modulation of the mirror-electron event rate predicted in this model.
+When averaged over the live time, this changes the expected event rate by about 2\%.
+For more details of MDM, refer to Sec.~III of the Supplemental Material~\cite{SupplementalMaterial}.

 The last search in this analysis is the electromagnetic interaction of solar neutrinos.
+Neutrinos do not couple to photons at tree level.
+In the minimally extended SM, with loop-level correction applied, the Dirac magnetic moment is only of order $10^{-20} \mu_B$ for $\mathcal{O}(0.1)$ eV neutrino masses, while the neutrino millicharge remains zero~\cite{Fujikawa:1980yx, Schechter:1981hw}.
+Such contributions are far below current detection sensitivity, so any observable neutrino electromagnetic signal would imply new physics, with a magnetic-moment interpretation additionally bearing on the Dirac/Majorana nature of the neutrino~\cite{Bell:2005kz, Bell:2006wi}.

-Neutrinos do not couple to photons at tree-level; however, the SM expects neutrinos to have small but non-zero electromagnetic properties, including millicharge and magnetic moment, due to loop-level corrections~\cite{Fujikawa:1980yx, Schechter:1981hw}.
-If such interactions are visible in the current generation of detectors, they would exceed the SM expectation, providing clear evidence of new physics while simultaneously probing the Dirac or Majorana character of the neutrino.~\cite{Bell:2005kz, Bell:2006wi}.
-For such interaction from solar neutrinos, we use the flux from the standard solar model \cite{Vinyoles:2016djt} and the cross section from Ref.~\cite{Giunti:2014ixa} with corrections from the random-phase approximation \cite{Hsieh:2019hug} applied.
+For such interactions from solar neutrinos, we use the flux from the standard solar model \cite{Vinyoles:2016djt} and the cross section from Ref.~\cite{Giunti:2014ixa} with corrections from the random-phase approximation \cite{Hsieh:2019hug} applied.